thomas779/developer-docs/blog/2023-03-21-mobile-app-tech-stack/index.md

 - **Enhanced UX** - CANDIDE Paymaster support gasless transactions, improving the user experience and making it more seamless to interact.
 - **Better dev experience** - The Wallet Dart SDK abstracts away the complexities of the development *Smart Accounts*, such as cryptography, wallet management, and smart contract interactions, making it easier to build account abstraction applications

 Use the Wallet Dart [Library](https://github.com/candidelabs/wallet-dart) and contribute back.
 More documentation coming soon.
-Hop on our discord if you need any help.
+Hop on our Discord if you need any help.

 ## Optimism